 A Denver native and onetime denizen of Boston and Washington, DC, Shayna lives in Los Angeles with her husband David and her son Caleb.
 She’s a big fan of bourbon and American muscle cars.

-Hillary Moglen is a Principal at RALLY, where she manages leadership development within the firm and provides strategic communications and campaign guidance across a diverse group of accounts.
-With a robust background in policy and law, Hillary is adept at simplifying high-stakes, complex ideas and policy challenges, and transforming them into actionable, results-focused campaigns.
+Hillary Moglen is a Principal at RALLY, providing high-level strategy and communications guidance across an array of accounts.
+With a robust background in policy and law, Hillary is adept at simplifying complex advocacy challenges and transforming them into actionable, results-focused campaigns.

 Before joining RALLY, Hillary worked at a national philanthropic consulting firm, where she managed high-profile clients’ philanthropic work, and a Los Angeles-based public affairs firm, where she focused on clients in the energy and environmental sectors.
 She also worked on both a California Senate campaign and a presidential primary campaign, and managed the Green Schools Campaign on behalf of the Los Angeles-based environmental nonprofit, Global Green USA.

 Hillary holds a Bachelor of Arts in Public Policy from Brown University and a Juris Doctorate from the UC Hastings College of the Law.
-She is a native of Los Angeles and proud mother of two boys.
+She grew up in Los Angeles and currently enjoys hiking, trying to beat her husband in tennis, and keeping up with her two young boys.

 Leo Wallach is a Principal at RALLY, working with clients to develop political and communications strategies, create advertising, and oversee complex and multifaceted communications campaigns.
 Leo has an extensive background in paid communications, opinion research, ballot measure and candidate campaigns, and issue advocacy.